A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Relation to -groups

 \section{Relation to $C$-groups}

 We now translate the results of the previous section into the language of $C$-groups of Buzzard--Gee \cite{BG13}.
 As most of the computations are similar to those already given in the case of $L$-groups, we will omit them.
 We refer to \cite{BG13} throughout, in particular drawing on the example contained in Section 8.3.
+Additionally, we assume throughout that $p\neq 2$.

 The $C$-group of $G$, denoted ${}^CG$, is defined as ${}^L\widetilde{G}$, where $\widetilde{G}$ is an algebraic group defined by a certain central $\gm$-extension of the algebraic group defining $G$:

 For the precise definition, see Proposition 5.3.1 of \cite{BG13}.
 By Proposition 5.3.3 (\emph{loc. cit.}), the $\fpb$-points of the dual group $\widehat{\widetilde{G}}$ take the form